muniquetavares/muniquetavares/README.md

 ## Hi there 👋

-🎓 Computer and Information Systems student specializing in Data Analytics
+🎓 Computer and Information Systems recent grad focused on Data Analytics

 📚 Lifelong learner, always seeking new knowledge and challenges